 - Citrus-Brined Turkey pairs well with the herby rainbow carrots and the nutty brown butter sauce.

-Transfer leftover carrots to a food storage container and refrigerate them for up to 3 days.
+Transfer leftover rainbow carrots to an airtight container and refrigerate them for up to 3 days.

-To reheat leftovers, just heat them in the microwave or on the stovetop until warmed through.
+To reheat leftovers, heat them in the microwave or stovetop until warmed through.

-You can totally prepare these rainbow carrots ahead and freeze them for later.
+You can prepare rainbow carrots and freeze them for later or freeze leftovers.

-Just follow the instructions completely.
+Just follow the cooking instructions completely.
 Allow the carrots to cool to room temperature and transfer them to a freezer-safe container.
 Freeze the carrots for 3 months.
-Thaw the carrots under refrigeration and reheat in the microwave or on the stovetop until warmed through.
+Thaw the carrots under refrigeration and reheat them in the microwave or stovetop over medium-high heat until warm.

-Your weeknight dinners are going to be so much easier with this side dish.
-If you have never tried tarragon, I’m really excited for this to be your intro to it.
-You’ll be surprised at how well it balances the sweetness of the carrots and how the nutty brown butter ties them both together.
+Your weeknight dinners will be so much easier with this delicious side dish.
+If you have never tried tarragon, I’m excited for this to be your introduction.
+You’ll be surprised at how well it balances the sweetness of the carrots and how the nutty brown butter ties them together.
 If this is your first time tasting or cooking with it, let me know what you think in the comments below.
+Don’t forget to leave a star rating if you made them.

-Don’t forget to pin this Rainbow Carrot in Tarragon Brown Butter to your sides board for later.
-And share it with your world, too!
+Pin this Rainbow Carrot in Tarragon Brown Butter to your sides board for later.
+It’s going to be a tasty addition to your next holiday dinner.

 Rainbow Carrots in Tarragon Brown Butter Sauce